 Colorado winter storms and heavy rains have a big impact on flood potential.
 A floodplain is an area near a water source that is at a greater risk of being covered by flood water.

 A floodplain permit must be obtained before doing any work within a floodplain.
+Floodplain Permits are accepted through the On-Line Application system.
+A signed application is still required to be uploaded with the online application.
 If wetlands are present, a permit must be obtained from the US Army Corps of Engineers.
 Depending on the work within a floodplain, a floodplain study by a Professional Engineer licensed in Colorado may be required with the permit application.
 A Letter of Map Change through FEMA may also be required depending on the type of work.

 Please refer to the Floodplain Section Section 30 of the Zoning Resolution and the Storm Drainage Design and Criteria for more information on Floodplain permits in Jefferson County.